mareksagan/mareksagan.github.io/pages/about.md

 ---

 # **About me**
-8 years of hands on web development.
+8 years of hands on web development and DevOps.
 Self driven, dedicated and problem solving software engineering professional.
 Passionate and creative about Object Oriented Programming software development.<br>
-Looking for <b>remote contract (s)</b>.

 # **Resume / CV**
 <a href="{{ site.author.resume }}.pdf">PDF</a> or <a href="{{ site.author.resume }}.odt">ODT</a>?